Miroslav-Obradov/Homework-Java-POM/README.md

 # Homework-Java-POM
-Homework in Java POM Selenium
+Homework in Selenium and POM